profsmith89/ctps/_sources/chap12.md

     return a, c, w
 ```

-Often you can use these two sorting functions without any parameters, as illustrated in the next two code blocks.
+Often you can use Python's two sorting functions without any parameters, as illustrated in the next two code blocks.

 ```{code-block} python
 ---